glitternetwork/glitter-sdk-js/docs/examples.rst

     }
     const res = await glitter_client.db.put_doc(schema_name, demo_doc)

-if put_doc success, the return like:
+If doc is put into Glitter Protocol successfully, the return would be:

 .. code-block:: json